-Forest Therapy is an evidence-based, transformative practice that connects people to natural environments using gentle sensory-based 'invitations' (optional mindfulness and meditation exercises).
+Forest Therapy is an evidence-based, transformative practice that connects people to natural environments using gentle sensory-based 'invitations' (optional mindfulness for beginners and guided meditation exercises).
 I think of Forest Therapy as a preventative medicine, rather than a treatment.

 There are 7 key elements to the practice:

-It is when all these factors are present within the invitations that mental clarity and healing happens, with the forest as the therapist, and the guide as the facilitator.
+It is when all these factors are present within the invitations that mental clarity and 'mind over mood' is achieved, with the forest as the therapist, and the guide as the facilitator.

 Forest Therapy is not something you do on a dog walk, when you're chatting with friends as you walk or a nature identification exercise.
 It is sometimes called Forest Bathing but no swimming is required!

 You'll begin your experience with a brief explanation of the history and science, and then you'll be guided through a series of group and individual mindfulness experiences.
 You will be able to turn off your worrying and wandering mind and connect with your senses, your emotions and your breath.
 It's not your average forest walk; it's very, very slow, and time is passed engaging senses in intentional exercises.

 Much of the time is spent feeling deeply calm and in silence, although there is a chance for group reflection after each activity.
 There will definitely be an opportunity to just sit with a tree.
 Finally, you'll close the session with a Japanese tea ceremony and snacks.

-Having time to relax and connect to nature in magnificent ancient woodland can lead to emotional healing, mental clarity and a host of other benefits, which are proven to last for 2-4 weeks.
+Spending time mindfully immersed in magnificent ancient woodland can lead to emotional and mind healing and a host of other benefits, which are proven to last for 2-4 weeks.

 The practice of Forest Therapy originated in Japan 40 years ago, where it's known as Shinrin-Yoku ("bathing your senses in the atmosphere of the forest").
 Japan is the most densely populated country on earth, with correspondingly high stress levels.
 It's also one of the most heavily forested countries.
 In the 1980s the Japanese government carried out extensive scientific research, which found that a two-hour Forest Therapy session could reduce high blood pressure, lower cortisol levels (the stress hormone) and improve concentration and memory.